Home / World Top Cities

 Introduction

 London is the capital city of England and the United Kingdom.
-It’s situated in southeastern of England.
+It’s situated in southeastern England.
 London is among the oldest of the world’s great cities and one of the most cosmopolitan.
 It is the country’s economic, transportation, and cultural centre.
-Since the Middle Ages, London is renowned for influencing other cities around the world.
+Since the Middle Ages, London has been renowned for influencing other cities around the world.
 It is famous for its astounding medieval buildings and modern structures that stand side by side to complement each other.
-Some of the places that is makes it famous include the amazing ancient buildings, Big Ben, Trafalgar Square, Art Galleries, Palace of Westminster, London Eye and the Tower of London.
+Some of the places that make it famous include the amazing ancient buildings, Big Ben, Trafalgar Square, Art Galleries, the Palace of Westminster, the London Eye and the Tower of London.

 Data and facts